-Charts are used primarily in filet and tapestry crochet.
+Crochet charts are used primarily in filet crochet and tapestry crochet.
 However, they can be used in many other techniques as well.
 For example, cross stitch on top of crochet can be done by following these same charts.
 These are all fun techniques that you might want to learn as you explore more of the crochet world.

 01 of 06

 Crochet charts are essential for certain techniques and patterns, but how do you read them?
 The first thing you must understand is how to interpret the type of chart you're reading.
 First of all, there are crochet symbol charts as well as crochet graphs; these free crochet charts are all graphs.

 As you gain more experience, you will also understand how to adapt charts into a particular project or technique.
 In fact, the same charts can typically be used for other techniques, so a filet crochet chart can be used as a graphghan, pixel crochet chart, or tapestry crochet chart.

 02 of 06

 Your very first chart should be something simple and familiar.
-A heart falls into both categories and this chart is the perfect place to begin.
+A crochet heart falls into both categories and this chart is the perfect place to begin.

 Creating a block with the heart in the middle is a perfect way to practice colorwork without investing a lot of time in a full-scale project.
 You can choose a simple single crochet stitch and work the heart as you go.

 03 of 06

 The fleur-de-lis is another popular symbol and it adds a sophisticated flair to craft projects.
 This too will be good practice for any type of crochet technique, but it's particularly useful as an introduction to filet crochet.

-Give the technique a try and create your own fleur-de-lis block.Continue to 5 of 7 below.
+Give the technique a try and create your own fleur-de-lis block.

 05 of 06

-This dragonfly is a 50-stitch square project that will vary in size based on your hook and yarn or thread choices.
-It also has some symbolic meaning that alludes to transition, which is perfect for your new-found interest in filet.
+Plus, the dragonfly motif also has some symbolic meaning that alludes to transition, which is perfect for your new-found interest in filet.

 06 of 06

-When you're ready to dive into a real project with your filet skills, this vintage daffodil table runner is a fantastic option.
-It has a lovely border with mirroring trios of flowers and it does look intimidating at first.
-However, just like any new project, take a look at it carefully and break down its components and stitches.
+When you're ready to dive into a challenging project with your filet crochet skills, this vintage daffodil table runner will be a fantastic option.
+It has a lovely border with mirroring trios of flowers.

+It does look intimidating at first.
+However, just like any new project, take a look at the free crochet chart carefully and break down its components and stitches.
 When you properly analyze the chart, you may be surprised at just how basic it really is.